Perl/PPCs/ppcs/ppcTODO-attributes-v2.md

 Many of these restrictions come from the way that third-party attributes are provided in the perl core, quite apart from its own built-in handling.
 Built-in attributes get to run their logic much earlier in the parser.

 It is the aim of this specification to provide a better and more flexible way for third-party modules to declare and use attributes to allow authors to declare more interesting behaviours on elements of their code.
+These extensions come in the form of additional elements of the interpreter that are visible to XS modules.

 ## Rationale